ibm-cloud-docs/account/acct-getstart-tutorial.md

 1. To receive notifications about {{site.data.keyword.cloud_notm}} platform-related, or resource-related items, go to the **{{site.data.keyword.avatar}}** icon ![Avatar icon](../icons/i-avatar-icon.svg "Avatar")
    **Profile** > **Notification preferences**.
    * When you set {{site.data.keyword.cloud_notm}} platform notifications, you receive email notifications that are associated with only the platform.
 You do not receive notifications about events that are associated with {{site.data.keyword.cloud_notm}} services.
 By default, all platform notifications are turned off.
-   *  If you update your preferences on resource activity, such as incidents, maintenance, security bulletins, or infrastructure service updates, the notifications are for only the services you use or the devices that you have provisioned.
+   *  If you update your preferences on resource activity, such as incidents, maintenance, security bulletins, or infrastructure service updates, the notifications are for only the services you use or the devices that you have created.
 By default, all infrastructure notifications are turned off.

 1. To receive spending notifications, go to **Manage** > **Billing and usage** > **Spending notifications** in the {{site.data.keyword.cloud_notm}} console.
 Or, you can access it directly from the [Notification preferences](/user/notifications) page by clicking **Manage** in the **Billing and Usage** section.